bpan2/httplinkchecker/README.md

 			When the writing is done,  display the single file onto the console.

 ##   3. Known issues
-	3.1 jdk version conflicts between the version installed on Windows 10 and the version used by Eclipse(2020-09)
+	3.1 jdk version conflicts between the version installed on Windows 10 and the version used by Eclipse(2020-09) On Linux, the following exception is thrown:
+				Exception in thread "main" java.lang.UnsupportedClassVersionError:
+				httplinkchecker/LinkChecker has been compiled by a more recent version of the Java Runtime (class file version 58.0), this version of the Java Runtime only recognizes class file versions up to 55.0

 	3.2 The CMD console on Windows system can't produce colored output based on ANSC Codes.

 ## 4. To-Do List: